 Strengths

 Weaknesses

-Weakinesses

-Identified Areas of
+Identified Areas of Growth

-Growth

-Overall Rating

-1=Student's performance is well below the expected

-level for this competency.

-2=Student's performance

-is somewhat below the

-expected level for this

-competency.
-3=Student's performance

-is average for this

-competency.

-4=Student's performance

-is above average for this

-competency.
-5=Student's performance

-is exceptional for this

-competency.

-Student Signature Data
+Overall Rating 1=Student's performance is well below the expected level for this competency.
+2=Student's performance is somewhat below the expected level for this competency.
+3=Student's performance is average for this competency.
+4=Student's performance is above average for this competency.
+5=Student's performance is exceptional for this competency.

-Student Signature: Date:
+Student Signature: Dat e:

-Program Director's Signature e: Date:
+Program Director's Signature ) : Date: